 - Darkwing himself has a few feathers atop his head and wrinkles on his forehead, giving the resemblance of a receding hairline.
 Some flashbacks (inconsistently told by himself, should it be added) depicts him with a thicker tuft of hair-like feathers.

 - Herb Muddlefoot has commented on his baldness, and sports a few strands on his otherwise feather-covered head.

 - Fluffy Louise Lopart from Handy Manny sports a combover just like her balding owner, Mr. Leonard Lopart.

-- This background character from My Little Pony: Friendship Is Magic called "Mr. Waddle".
+- A background character called "Mr. Waddle".
 He appears in the second title sequence of the series, and some episodes, such as "The Mysterious Mare-Do-Well".

 - Cranky Doodle Donkey from "A Friend in Deed".
 He is very sensitive about it—Steven Magnet mentions that all those years he was searching for Matilda, he was also looking for a cure to baldness.
 He is constantly seen wearing wigs or other equivalents (like, say, Steven Magnet's moustache) to compensate for his lack of hair.

 - Ren of The Ren & Stimpy Show claims he has no hair in one episode, despite being clearly covered in fur.